liuruomeng/liuruomeng.github.io/index.md

 I use quantitative and computational methods to study the relationship between digital media and politics.

-Prior to HKU, I received my bachelor's degree at University of Chinese Academy of Social Sciences, advised by Prof. [Fen Xiang](http://mediaresearch.cn/bsxz/mkszyyjs/202405/t20240517_5752230.shtml).
+Prior to HKU, I received bachelor's degree at University of Chinese Academy of Social Sciences, advised by Prof. [Fen Xiang](http://mediaresearch.cn/bsxz/mkszyyjs/202405/t20240517_5752230.shtml).
 More information can be found at my [vitae](./assets/vitae.pdf).

 ## Research